 Instructions

-- For the cranberry sauce: Combine all ingredients in a medium saucepan and stir well.
+- For the cranberry sauce (if not making your own): Combine all ingredients in a medium saucepan and stir well.
 Bring to a boil over medium-high heat, stirring regularly, then reduce heat to medium-low and cook, stirring occasionally, until most but not all of the cranberries have burst and the sauce has thickened.
 Remove to a bowl.
 Cover and refrigerate if not using immediately.
 (Left-overs can also be frozen).

-- Heat 1 Tbsp. oil in same pan.
-Add the onions and cook, stirring regularly until golden.
+- Heat 1 Tbsp. oil in the same pan.
+Add the onions and cook, stirring regularly, until golden.
 Return the beef to the pan.
-Add the wine, stock and 1/4 cup of cranberry sauce.
+Add the wine, stock 1/4 cup of cranberry sauce and the thyme leaves.
 Bring to a boil, stirring well with a wooden spoon to scrape up the browned bits from the bottom of the pan.
 Add a generous sprinkling of salt and pepper.
 Cover, reduce heat to medium-low and cook covered at a gentle simmer for 1 1/2 hours.

-- Remove the cover at 1 1/2 hours and check that meat is tender.
+- Remove the cover at 1 1/2 hours and check that the meat is tender (if not, cover and cook a bit longer).
 If so, add a further 1/2 cup of cranberry sauce.
 Stir to combine.
 Taste and add more salt and pepper, if needed.
 If the cranberry taste seems too subtle, add a bit more and stir in.
 Cranberry taste should be present, but not over-powering the beef.
 Simmer for a further 5 minutes.
 If sauce needs thickening, spoon out 3 Tbsp. of the stew broth and combine with 2 tsp. cornstarch.
 Add mixture a bit at a time back in to stew and cook, stirring, until sauce reaches desired thickness.

 - Serve with a sprinkling of chopped fresh parsley.
 Especially nice over mashed potatoes.
 If desired, flavour mashed potatoes with a few teaspoons of horseradish for a lovely complement to the stew.